manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

-describes scattering by a sphere. `holopy` has multiple scattering theories which work for different types of scatterers and which describe particle scattering and interactions with the optical train in varying degrees of complexity, as described in the user guide on :ref:`theories_user`.
+describes scattering by a sphere. `holopy` has multiple scattering theories which work for different types of scatterers and which describe particle scattering and interactions with the optical train in varying degrees of complexity, as described further below and in the user guide on :ref:`theories_user`.

 Alternatively, we can let `holopy` choose a theory automatically, by specifying